 “On the field, he is what I like to call a 'dog,'” Free State assistant coach Taylor Stuart said.
 “He gets after it.
 He’s tough.
 He’s physical.
 He likes to show the guys on the defensive side of the ball that he’s the most aggressive guy on the field, and he’s going to dominate the line the entire time.
 We’ve called him a ‘one in a million.’
 We haven’t had a kid like that in quite a while, if ever.”

 Corcoran’s approach to his recruitment is nearly as unusual as the tackle is to Lawrence football.
 The high school junior has accrued 17 offers, but players of his caliber tend to develop lists that climb above 40.
-That’s too much for a high school-aged player to juggle while also picking the correct school, Corcoran said, so he narrowed it down to six schools as quickly as he could.
+That’s too much for a high school-aged player to juggle while also picking the correct school, Corcoran said, so he narrowed it down to seven schools as quickly as he could.

 In August 2018, he announced via Twitter that he would be focusing on seven schools — Notre Dame, Kansas State, Kansas, Nebraska, Oklahoma, Oklahoma State and Ohio State.